Posts tagged: Startups

 AI will change how work gets done, but adoption, context, and human judgment still matter far more than the loudest predictions suggest.

-How to Trust Your Team Without Losing Control
+How to Trust Your Team Without Losing Control: The 2025 Surton Delegation Ladder

 How to Tell a Real Pivot From a Distraction